faizyakob/my-linux-repo/RHCSA/Learn series : AUTOFS.md

 <details>
   <summary> Direct mapping</summary><br>

-Direct mapping means that specific filesystem paths are mapped directly to remote (or local) filesystems without going through a parent "mount directory".
+Direct mapping means that specific filesystem/mountpoint paths are mapped directly to remote (or local) filesystems without going through a parent "mount directory".
+As such, 🚩absolute paths MUST BE provided when using direct mapping.

 🔑 How Direct Mapping Works